 VBS at Home

 Since we cannot have VBS as we normally would at OLL this year, we have created a simpler, at-home version.
 Take some time each day for a week with your family and go through the following bible stories, crafts, and teaching activities.
-If you are in need of some supplies and would like it delivered to you, please fill out the google form below.

 Theme: Miracles Change the World